 The Broomfield Wildlife Masters are local residents that volunteer their time to answer questions about wildlife.
 They typically respond to about 50 - 70 calls each year.
 By far the most frequent issues are rabbits, squirrels, raccoons, and woodpeckers.
 In 2015, voles became more problematic.
 The Masters put together these handy reference cards that include information on habitat, behavior, possible human-animal conflicts, and suggestions for living with wildlife:

-The Wildlife Masters also attend various events such as the Broomfield Trail Adventure, the Garden Fair, National Night Out, and Broomfield Days to provide information and offer residents an opportunity to discuss wildlife issues they may be having.
+The Wildlife Masters also attend various events such as the Kids' Fishing Derby, Broomfield Trail Adventure, Sustainable Lifestyle Expo, Broomfield Farmers Market, Home Depot with the Master Gardeners, National Night Out, and Broomfield Days to provide information and offer residents an opportunity to discuss wildlife issues they may be having.

 If you are interested in Broomfield's wildlife and would like to share knowledge with other residents, volunteer for the Wildlife Masters!
 Volunteers work from home to retrieve and respond to messages left on a voice mail server.

-For an application or additional information, please email Open Space.
+For an application or additional information, please visit the Volunteer page or email Open Space.